 - What Is a Deepfake?
 A Plain-English Guide for Social Media Users: the technical background on how these videos are made, including the lip-sync deepfake technique used in political ads

-- What to Do When You Find a Deepfake on TikTok or Instagram: the step-by-step action guide for after you have spotted something suspicious
+- How to Report a Deepfake on TikTok, Instagram, or Facebook: the step-by-step action guide for after you have spotted something suspicious